Medicare in Massachusetts

 - Original Medicare allows you to see any doctor that accepts Medicare but often has higher out-of-pocket costs.

 - Medicare Advantage typically has smaller networks of doctors and providers but often features lower out-of-pocket costs.
-Medicare Advantage in Massachusetts often includes vision, dental, hearing and prescription drug coverage.
+Medicare Advantage often includes vision, dental, hearing, and prescription drug coverage.

 Still have questions about Medicare plans in Massachusetts?
 Give GoHealth a call.
 Our licensed insurance agents will go through your area’s options and see how they fit your needs.
 You’ll get honest answers, impartial advice, and peace of mind knowing you’re in a plan that’s right for you.